Your cart is currently empty!

 Mohamed Abusal (b.
-1976, Gaza) began his career with daring and intensity coming onto the scene in 2000 with a rush of works that have yet to cease.
-In 2005 Abusal was awarded the Charles Aspry Prize for Contemporary Art, and his works continue to garner critical attention.
+1976, Gaza) began his career with daring and intensity, coming onto the scene in 2000 with a rush of work that has yet to cease.
+In 2005 Abusal was awarded the Charles Asprey Prize for Contemporary Art, and his works continue to garner critical attention.
 Though his style has been refined through self-study and a number of international workshops, Abusal’s works retain their early urgent edge.

-Abusal has exhibited at Al-Mamal Foundation in Jerusalem, and the French Institute in Gaza, Ramallah, and Nablus.
-Outside of Palestine Abusal has had several solo exhibitions in France, the US, UK, Australia, and Dubai.
+Abusal has exhibited at Al-Mamal Foundation in Jerusalem and the French Institute in Gaza, Ramallah, and Nablus.
+Outside of Palestine, Abusal has had several solo exhibitions in France, the US, the UK, Australia, and Dubai.
 He is a co-founder of the contemporary art collective, Eltiqa.